ChillFish8/media-player-oxide/README.md

     ingest from.
 - Hardware accelerator support like VAAPI, CUDA, VULKAN, etc...
 The affinity the player has for each accelerator can be configured.
-- Decoding to `nv12` or `rgba`.
+- Decoding to `nv12`, `p010le` or `rgba`.
-  * Please be aware that you need hardware capable of decoding videos fast enough, both `rgba` and `yuv420p10le` are much heavier than `nv12` and if your GPU doesn't support `nv12` then it probably cannot handle `rgba` or `yuv420p10le` conversion.
+  * Please be aware that you need hardware capable of decoding videos fast enough, both `rgba` and `p010le` are much heavier than `nv12` and if your GPU doesn't support `nv12` then it probably cannot handle `rgba` or `p010le` conversion.
-  * `yuv420p10le` is normally the HDR10 / Dolby Vision formats but be aware you may need to conver this into a texture format wgpu actually supports for HDR.
+  * `p010le` is normally the HDR10 / Dolby Vision formats but be aware you may need to cover this into a texture format wgpu actually supports for HDR.
 I recommend doing this as a wgpu shader directly.

 ## Efficiency